JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

   <span class="ml-2 font-display text-4xl text-yellow-700">Stage 8 - Internals</span>
 </div>

-Understand how Jetpack Compose works internally in order to use it efficiently.
-Learn the internals of the Compose compiler, runtime, and client libraries like Compose UI.

-* Composable functions in-depth.
-What they model, their properties
-* `@Composable` from the compiler perspective.
-Ensuring a calling context
-* Compiler validation and code generation (IR)
-* Runtime features and optimizations enabled by the compiler
-* Positional memoization.
-Uniquely identifying Composables
-* The process of composition and recomposition, how they work
 * RecompositionScopes in the runtime
 * Emitting nodes into the Composition to build up the tree
 * Representation of the node tree in memory